Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br>Key [4]: NIOL-HDEY-BIHB-TKVM
 <br>Key [5]: OVKK-UQBX-OLGF-IJMX

-## Problem23: Repeated Element Count In An Array
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem23" >Problem23: Repeated Element Count In An Array</a>

 Write a program to N numbers and store them in an array the print all array elements and ask for a number to check, then print how many times that number is repeated in an array.
 <br>Example: